 If you’re planning on eating the green tops from the beets, timing matters too.
 You can cook them as you would spinach or eat them raw in salads.
 The tops, including the leaves and stems, are edible.

 If you’d like a milder leaf flavor, aim to gather the beets around the 45-day mark.
 In that case, you can even cook the root and top in the same pot.

 Depending on the variety you plant, the green leaves and red stalks and stems grow to varying heights.
-Harvest the beet the same time you harvest the greens, the greens will grow large.
+If you harvest the beet the same time you harvest the greens, the greens will grow large.